pachterlab/kb_docs/docs/source/sc/webpages/splitseq_preprocessing.rst

 SPLIT-Seq preprocessing
 =======================

-Here, we demonstrate how to preprocess SPLiT-seq single-cell RNA-seq data (Parse Biosciences).
-The main difference between the preprocessing steps of 10x and SPLiT-seq is that 1) The technology string (-x) needs to be modified to extract the multiple barcodes that are linked together, 2) Two "on lists" need to be provided: one for barcode error correction and the other to "replace" the random oligomer barcodes with the polyT barcodes (since SPLiT-seq uses two sets of barcoded primers, therefore two different barcodes may belong to thesame cell).
+Here, we demonstrate how to preprocess SPLiT-seq (Parse Biosciences) single-cell RNA-seq data using kb-python.
+The preprocessing steps are similar to those used for 10x data, but with two key differences:

+1. The technology string ``-x`` must be customized to extract multiple barcode segments rather than a single barcode.
+2. Two **on-lists** are required:
+   - one for barcode error correction
+   - one for converting random-oligo barcodes into poly-T barcodes

-Let's say we have our SPLiT-seq data files: ``R1.fastq.gz`` and ``R2.fastq.gz``, and let's say they are from a human sample.
+Let's say we have two SPLiT-seq data files: ``R1.fastq.gz`` and ``R2.fastq.gz`` from a human sample.

-We first download the human index as before.
+We first download the human index as before:

 .. code-block:: shell

    kb ref -d human -i index.idx -g t2g.txt

-Next, we download the two "on lists":
+Next, we download the two on-lists:

 .. code-block:: shell